 Hand + Foot

 I started my “food tour” of Market Street restaurants by eating at Hand + Foot.
 Not knowing prior to my visit, Hand + Foot is the number one restaurant in Corning, NY, and did not disappoint my taste buds.
 Hand + Foot has different types of sandwiches, wraps, and salads on its menu and an extensive drink menu for beer, wine, and cocktail lovers.
-I went to Hand + Foot on two different occasions; once for lunch and the second being a black travel bloggers meetup dinner.
+I went to Hand + Foot on two different occasions; the first for lunch and the second being a black travel bloggers meetup dinner.
 I ate the Beer Brisket pictured above and the tostones appetizer showed below.

 Since my walking tour of Corning was on a rainy day, I decided to visit Market street to take some pictures during my free time.
 I stumbled upon Soulful Cup which is a coffee shop.
 Since I didn’t want to stay up late, I ordered a chai latte, but Soulful Cup offers quality coffees at an affordable price.
 Soulful Cup also sells gluten-free and vegan baked goods.